everythingspirals/Kaleidoscope/readme.md

     * npm run dist
 5. To view build, run 'http-server' or 'npm run dev' and navigate to localhost:8080

+### Server Installation (To Be Developed Later)
+1. Navigate to the server folder.
+2. Install all Node Modules defined in package.json
+    * npm install
+3. Start server with the command 'node server'

 ### Browser